faucetsdn/daq/README.md

 this way except for the limitations of the host's USB subsystem.

 3. _Network Switch_: Use an external OpenFlow network switch.
-To do this, there'll need to be a supported network swtich setup as described in the FAUCET documentation.
+To do this, there'll need to be a supported network switch setup as described in the FAUCET documentation.
 See the [switch setup documentation](docs/switches.md) for more details.

 ## Testing Dashboard